 Government Investigations & White Collar Crime

-Our clients are companies, firms, and individuals involved in governmental investigations and litigations brought to enforce criminal, civil, or administrative laws and regulations.
-We represent clients in federal and state courts, in matters brought by U.S. Attorneys Offices, the Department of Justice, and state attorneys' general offices, and before federal and state governmental agencies.
+Burns & Levinson represents companies and individuals involved in governmental investigations and litigations brought to enforce criminal, civil, or administrative laws and regulations.
+We represent clients in federal and state courts, in matters brought by U.S. Attorneys Offices, the Department of Justice, and state attorneys’ general offices, and before federal and state governmental agencies.